ukitgroup/mass-labeling/README.md

 So, if you wish to hold all the data and labels on your server all together, then mass-labeling is the right choice for you.

 ## Technogical stack

 - node.js
 - mongodb

 ## Installation

 Installation is described in this [guide](docs/install)

 ## User guide

 Look throw the [user guide](docs/user_guide) which describes basic user and administrator operations.

+## Contribution

+This project was separated from the family of internal projects.
+So, some variables in the code could confuse.
+The refactoring is welcomed.

 ## License

 [Apache License 2.0](LICENSE)